 Celebrate Opening Weekend:

 Enjoy an old-fashioned trip to the drive-in, with two great movies and excellent concessions!
-Okay, so maybe your spring break is before opening weekend, but you don’t really need to be on break to celebrate one of the most iconic signs of springtime – the Centerbrook Drive-in Theater will open for the 2024 season in mid-March.
+Okay, so maybe your spring break is before opening weekend, but you don’t really need to be on break to celebrate one of the most iconic signs of springtime – the Centerbrook Drive-in Theater will open for the 2025 season - their 75th - in mid-March.
 They will be showing some of the most anticipated movies of the season this spring!
 The drive-in features a great grassy area and playground for kids to enjoy before the show starts and video games in the concessions building to keep you busy before (and between) movies!
 Grab dinner at the show - they've got burgers, pizza and more.
+Be sure to stop in this year to help them celebrate their 75th Anniversary!

 We look forward to seeing you in Morgan County this spring break season!
 Be sure to contact us if you need personalized recommendations on what to do, where to eat and lodging options while you're in the area.
 We're always here to help!